Last Updated on July 7, 2023

 The chance of finding an older purebred French Bulldog looking for a home is more likely than a puppy, and sometimes people have to give up their pets due to changes in their personal circumstances.

-A great place to start looking for a Fluffy Frenchie in need of a new home would be on a French Bulldog-specific rescue site.
+A great place to start looking for a fluffy pup in need of a new home would be on a French Bulldog-specific rescue site.
 Here are a few to get you started:

 - French Bulldog Rescue Network (Glen Allen, VA)